smduarte/sd2021-tp1-api/README.md

 Also included in the update is the `CellRange` utility class.
 This class provides the helper method `extractRangeValuesFrom`, which should be considered in the implementation of the `importrange` formula.

-### NOTE: these changes can be previewed in the apiv2 branch of the repository.

 ---
 ## API for SD project 2020/21